flatironinstitute/baobzi/README.md

 make install
 ```

+## Terminology/parameters/performance concerns
+Baobzi only has a few input parameters, but they can greatly impact the performance and are
+worth playing with for your specific function.

+* `dim`: Number of independent variables to your function.
+* `order`: Polynomial order used to represent a chunk of your function.
+Higher order is slower,
+  especially in higher dimensions.
+An evaluation, ignoring search/cache issues, takes
+  `O(ORDER^DIM)` time.
+Search isn't free though, and `baobzi` typically needs fewer
+  subdivisions for higher orders, so your function might be faster _and_ use less memory if
+  you use a higher order.
+* `data`: This parameter is only relevant to C/C++/Fortran.
+If the function you're fitting
+  takes parameters, pack that somehow, and `data` is simply a pointer to that packed
+  info.
+See examples.
+* `tol`: The maximum desired relative error between your function and the approximant.
+It is
+  impossible to guarantee that all function evaluations will meet this tolerance, so it's
+  important to test the results on the domain you're interested in to ensure that results are to your satisfaction.
+* `minimum_leaf_fraction`: Baobzi internally is represented by a tree.
+However, to speed up
+  tree lookups, that tree is divided into subtrees that start at some depth.
+That depth, by
+  default, is one above the first level to have a "leaf."
+A leaf is a terminal box where the
+  function evaluation happens (other nodes just contain pointers to their children).
+This
+  scheme can adversely impact performance in some cases though (such as cases where only one
+  node on a level is a leaf).
+This parameter sets a requirement that baobzi keeps subdividing
+  entire levels when the fraction of leaves on a given level is less than this threshold.

+  An easy way to think about this is if the parameter is `0.0`, then baobzi will never make a
+  leaf node a parent node, and the tree will be as small as possible (but not necessarily well
+  balanced).
+If the parameter is `1.0`, then baobzi will ensure that the final depth of the
+  tree is entirely filled with leaves.
+This tree is perfectly balanced, and therefore exactly a
+  uniform grid.
+Anything between will vary between these two extremes.
+This parameter can
+  EXTREMELY impact performance, especially on 1D trees.

 ## Running with...
 All examples require your project know where the `baobzi` shared object is located.
 In the
 example above, it's located in either the `$BAOBZI_ROOT/lib` or `$BAOBZI_ROOT/lib64` directory,